RetailMeNotSandbox/roux/doc/spec/ingredient-spec.md

-# Conventions
-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119][].

-# Roux Ingredients
+# Roux Ingredient Spec

-A component in the Roux ecosystem is called an *ingredient*.
-A Roux ingredient is a filesystem subtree containing an `ingredient.md` file at its root.
+A component in the Roux ecosystem is called an **ingredient**.
+An ingredient is a reusable, modular, and standalone component of any size.

-Ingredients must be distributed in a *pantry*: a filesystem subtree containing one or more Roux ingredients.
+An ingredient is a filesystem subtree containing an `ingredient.md` file at its root.
+Ingredients must be distributed in a **pantry**: a filesystem subtree containing one or more ingredients.

-An ingredient may be small (e.g. a single button) or large (the entire coupon ingredient).
-An ingredient may include other ingredients by composition (the coupon uses the button ingredient, e.g.), but must not contain other
-ingredients: if an `ingredient.md` file appears in a subdirectory of an ingredient, it will be ignored.
+An ingredient can be of any size.
+An ingredient may *include* other ingredients by composition (IngredientA references IngredientB, e.g.), but must not *contain* other ingredients: if an `ingredient.md` file appears in a subdirectory of an ingredient, it will be ignored.
 Roux ingredient tools must ignore `ingredient.md` files that appear in a subdirectory of an ingredient.

 ## `ingredient.md`

 An ingredient is defined by the presence of a file named `ingredient.md` in a directory.
 The file should document the usage of the ingredient.
 Roux ingredient tools may use the first paragraph of the file as a description of the ingredient.

-## Roux ingredient path
+## Ingredient Path

 Ingredients are named by an *ingredient path*.
 An ingredient path must begin with a pantry name followed by a slash: `my-pantry/`.

 The pantry name may include an [npm scope][]: `@scope/my-pantry/`.
-The remainder of the ingredient path must be the slash-delimited path from the pantry root to the ingredient:
+The remainder of the ingredient path must be the slash-delimited path from the pantry root to the ingredient: `@scope/my-pantry/path/to/my-ingredient`.
-`@scope/my-pantry/path/to/my-ingredient`.

 ### Examples

 - `pantry/ingredient`
 - `pantry/path/to/ingredient`
 - `@scope/pantry/ingredient`
 - `@scope/pantry/path/to/ingredient`

 ### Private ingredient paths

 Ingredients should refer to non-entry point files using relative paths:
 `../path/to/file`.